TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 What about polymorphism?
 This is a feature implemented in some libraries in this study.
 To handle polymorphism, we need to redefine (overload) type-equality for polymorphic classes.
 Instead of checking `A == B`, we want two classes `A` and `B` to be equal if either `A > B` (`B` is a subtype / derived class of `A`) or vice versa.
 This means we would need to traverse the inheritance chain.

-Root cause analysis of Ownership Confusion in Boost Serialization and of Type Confusion in Cista have been left as an exercise for the reader.
+Root cause analysis of Ownership Confusion in Boost Serialization and of Type Confusion in Cista have been left as an exercise for the reader.^["Since you've root-caused analysed the problem, why don't you submit a patch?"
+Easier said than done.
+Fixing such a bug requires non-trivial changes to the code structure.
+For some libraries such as Boost Serialization, it may require tough decisions, possibly dropping support for raw pointer serialization all together.
+For what it's worth, I have submitted a PR [fixing an old Boost Serialization CVE](https://github.com/boostorg/serialization/pull/332), but it remains to be merged, which I think says something about the ecosystem.]

 ## Concluding Notes

 ### On Vulnerability Scoring

-{# TODO: review the score! #}
+CVSS is actually terrible at scoring these vulnerabilities due to the conditions involved.
+CVSS [assumes reasonable conditions](https://www.first.org/cvss/v3-1/user-guide#:~:text=Assume%20Vulnerable%20Configurations) required for successful exploitation and further assumes a *reasonable "worst-case" scenario* as warranted by the [CVSS guidelines](https://www.first.org/cvss/v3-1/user-guide#:~:text=3.7.-,Scoring%20Vulnerabilities%20in%20Software%20Libraries) [and](https://www.first.org/cvss/v3-1/examples#:~:text=worst%2Dcase%20scenario%20is%20a%20network%20attack) [examples](https://www.first.org/cvss/v3-1/examples#:~:text=We%20assume%20the%20latter%20as%20it%20is%20the%20reasonable%20worst%20case) for *software libraries*.
+By scoring according to CVSS, you would realise that a lot of them net a 9.8 Critical (in CVSS v3.1), assuming reasonable worst case.
+Do these vulnerabilities actually warrant a 9.8 Critical though?
+Depends who you ask.

-While these CVEs are scored a “critical” 9.8/10, this score assumes a *reasonable "worst-case" scenario* as warranted by the [CVSS guidelines](https://www.first.org/cvss/v3-1/user-guide#:~:text=3.7.-,Scoring%20Vulnerabilities%20in%20Software%20Libraries) [and](https://www.first.org/cvss/v3-1/examples#:~:text=worst%2Dcase%20scenario%20is%20a%20network%20attack) [examples](https://www.first.org/cvss/v3-1/examples#:~:text=We%20assume%20the%20latter%20as%20it%20is%20the%20reasonable%20worst%20case) for *software libraries*.
-Notably, the scoring also [assumes reasonable conditions](https://www.first.org/cvss/v3-1/user-guide#:~:text=Assume%20Vulnerable%20Configurations) required for successful exploitation, such as the deserialization of two shared pointers and the observability of certain types.
+VulDB oddly scores it for Low Impact, which I disagree with, but it appears there is no way to appeal how it is scored.

 If we were discussing risk, exploitability, and overall real world impact, I would say these vulnerabilities are not a critical 9.8.
 But the CVSS system does not measure systems this way.
 [CVSS measures severity, not risk](https://www.first.org/cvss/v3-1/user-guide#:~:text=CVSS%20Measures%20Severity).
 When applied to downstream libraries, applications, and deployments, the risk and severity should be analysed independently.